Burlington Lawn Edging Services

 Integration with Municipal Sidewalk, Curbing & ADA Accessibility Requirements

-Lawn edging near sidewalks and curbing in Burlington must align with municipal infrastructure improvements and ADA accessibility standards, including flush transitions and curb ramps.
-Coordination with the Building Department, Planning Board, and Engineering Division is necessary for compliance and scheduling.
-Public safety is paramount, requiring pedestrian protection, signage, barriers, and emergency vehicle access.
-For projects impacting traffic, coordinate with the Police Department for control measures.
-All work must meet municipal engineering standards, and documentation is required for contract completion and inspection.
-Burlington Planning Board
+Lawn edging adjacent to sidewalks and curbing must align with municipal infrastructure improvements and ADA accessibility standards, including flush transitions and curb ramps.
+Projects should be coordinated with the Building Department and Planning Board, and drainage considerations reviewed by the Engineering Division.
+Public safety is paramount—install proper signage and barriers, and ensure emergency vehicle access.
+For work impacting traffic or pedestrian flow, coordinate with the Police Department for traffic control.
+All installations must meet municipal engineering standards, and documentation is required for municipal contracts, including a certificate of completion upon inspection.

 29 Center Street, Burlington, MA 01803